MaxWenzel/frameworks/README.md

 - [Sotograph](https://www.hello2morrow.com/products/sotograph): detects a wide range of potential problems and gathers information about many quality aspects.
 - [ArchUnit](https://www.archunit.org/): a free, simple and extensible library for checking the architecture of your Java code using any plain Java unit test framework.
 - [JBehave](https://jbehave.org/): a framework for Behaviour-Driven Development (BDD).
+- [Gauge](https://gauge.org/): a free and open source test automation framework that takes the pain out of acceptance testing
 - [FitNesse](http://docs.fitnesse.org/FrontPage): fully integrated standalone wiki and acceptance testing framework
 - [Pact](https://docs.pact.io/): a code-first tool for testing HTTP and message integrations using contract tests.
 - [JUnit Pioneer](https://github.com/junit-pioneer/junit-pioneer): a melting pot for all kinds of extensions to JUnit 5, particular to its Jupiter API.